dnanexus/dxCompiler/doc/ExpertOptions.md

 ### Extras

 The `-extras` command line option takes an additional JSON file to set or override metadata and runtime attributes of workflows and tasks during compilation.
-See [Setting DNAnexus-specific attributes in extras.json](#setting-dnanexus-specific-attributes-in-extrasjson) for details on how to write the extras file.
+See [Setting DNAnexus-specific attributes in extras file](#setting-dnanexus-specific-attributes-in-extras-file) for details on how to write the extras file.

 If this is file `extraOptions.json`: